platy/transit-radar/README.md

 [x] Data diffing using session; or
-[x] Search from known data while waiting for backend [] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [] Sync count check and synchronisation and request debounce in client (with timeout) [] Stations
+[x] Search from known data while waiting for backend [] Cleanup - todos, extractions, refactor, hardcoded stuff, edge cases, names, docs, things below [x] Sync count check and synchronisation and request debounce in client -(with timeout)- [] Stations
 [] Smooth animation by using millisecond precision for start time; or only animate when the second changes and save cpu (checkbox?)
 [] Search an extra amount (maximum will be the time to first departure) and then set expiry to that and filter when drawing